What is an IRA?

 No, IRA accounts are not eligible for an M1 Margin Loan.

-Can I transfer my Individual or Joint account to my IRA?
+Can I transfer my M1 Individual Brokerage or Joint Brokerage Account to my IRA?

-No, since an Individual/Joint account is taxable and an IRA account is tax advantaged, the IRS doesn’t allow the direct transfer of securities or cash from an Individual/Joint account into an IRA account.
+No, since an M1 Individual/Joint Brokerage Account is taxable and an IRA account is tax advantaged, the IRS doesn’t allow the direct transfer of securities or cash from an Individual/Joint Brokerage Account into an IRA account.

 You can withdraw funds from the taxable account and deposit them into the IRA account as a contribution.